The harsh reality? Christmas and Hanukkah are a few days away, and for many consumers, the last-minute shopping is not yet complete.

 Keep Your Cool

-If you’re out of ideas or out of time, you can also consider the following options.
+If you’re out of ideas or out of time, you can also consider the following last-minute gift ideas:

-- Do-it-Yourself gifts.
 If you’re at least a half-decent baker, you can whip up a batch of your “famous” cookies or muffins and package them in a gift box.
-Better yet, you can give them a nice container they can re-use.
+Better yet, give them a nice container they can re-use.